-In different countries, more or less half of the population speak in favor of organic products: According to Mintel, 50 percent of Spanish consumers buy organic products because they contain no artificial additives and preservatives, 46 percent of French consumers choose organic because they want to avoid pesticides, chemicals or hormones in their food, and 44 percent of German consumers want to support regional agriculture.
+The reasons for the buying decision for organic products varies among European countries: according to Mintel, 50% of Spanish consumers that are buying organic products say that they choose it because these products do not contain artificial additives and preservatives, 46% of French consumers take organic because they want to avoid pesticides, chemicals or hormones in their food, and 44% of German consumers primarily want to support regional agriculture.

 The organic lifestyle has developed from the former, sometimes ridiculed, ecological movement to an organic product as a trendy status symbol.
-The products on the market reflect this trend: In keeping with the great new values of mindfulness and health, the cool energy drink label Red Bull has also launched an organic line in four flavors.
+The products on the market reflect this trend: For example, the number of non-alcoholic beverages with an organic label increased from 1,893 to 4,284 in Germany between 2007 and 2021.

 The organic range is also expanding in the area of alcoholic beverages, and there is more and more a mix of organic ingredients, unconventional flavors, sometimes health-promoting additives and a comprehensive overall benefit for well-being and health.
 It can be innovative and trendy: cider based on 100 percent organic ingredients, a higher juice content and new flavor combinations are increasingly in demand.
 With alcohol levels of around 5% volume, this light alcoholic beverage category in different flavors also appeals to consumers' need to drink light and fruity refreshments.